-As last year’s surge in activity on Robinhood and the adjoining run-up in beaten-down stocks indicated, investors – especially new investors – are looking for a deal in this uncertain marketplace.
-A low share price can be an attractive selling point to the uninitiated.
+With the dominance of the “Magnificent Seven” stocks behind most of the market’s performance, investors are eager to find less “obvious” opportunities that may have greater potential, and a low share price can be an attractive selling point to the uninitiated.
 That said, it’s important not to confuse a low share price with an attractive value.
 I was reminded of that when I recently attempted to perform a screen for stocks under $5 with low price-to-earnings multiples.

 In our constant search for cheap stocks, people often confuse cheap with low-priced.
 More often than not, however, low-priced stocks are either small caps or micro caps, not value stocks.
 Actually, it’s even rarer than that.

 In my aforementioned screen, performed using the very handy stock-screening website Finviz.com, I looked for the following: stocks with share prices under $5 that also have a P/E ratio of less than 20.
-You want to know many U.S. large-cap stocks turned up?
-Zip—zero.
-The largest publicly traded U.S. company that turned up was UWM Holdings Corp.
-(UWMC), which has a share price of 3.94, backsliding sales, a market cap of $6.3 billion … and a six-month chart that looks like this:
+You want to know how many U.S. large-cap stocks turned up?
+One.

 That’s not pretty.
-All the other stocks that matched my screen were either international stocks I’ve never heard of or American stocks with market caps below $2 billion.
+All the other stocks that matched my screen were international stocks or smaller domestic stocks.
 If you’re an emerging markets investor or a small- or micro-cap investor, then stocks under $5 are right in your wheelhouse.
 But if you’re looking for value in low-priced stocks within the current market chop, there’s basically nothing for you.

 Sticker shock can be a real thing, especially for the casual or neophyte investor.
-It’s easy to look at Alphabet’s (GOOG) $2,562 share price and assume it’s due for a more sustained comedown, particularly given the rotation out of tech.
-But when you look a bit closer, GOOG stock is technically cheap, with a price-to-earnings ratio of just 23—quite low for a tech stock with a tremendous track record of profit growth.
+It’s easy to look at Chipotle’s (CMG) $1,831 share price and assume it’s due for a more sustained comedown, particularly given the prospects of a weaker consumer.
+But assessing it on share price alone fails to account for the company’s strong growth track record.

 As Warren Buffett, the greatest modern value investor, is fond of saying, “Price is what you pay, value is what you get.”
-And you can get plenty of value from buying high-priced stocks like Apple (AAPL, $167 even after a 4-for-1 stock split) or International Business Machines (IBM, $127 share price), two of Mr. Buffett’s biggest holdings.
+And you can get plenty of value from buying high-priced stocks like Apple (AAPL, $177 even after a 4-for-1 stock split) or American Express (AXP, $150 share price), two of Mr. Buffett’s biggest holdings.

 Where to Find Stocks that Are Actually Cheap

-There are plenty of good value stocks out there now, especially after the big comedown in growth stocks the last four-plus months.
-If you want help finding the best value stocks, I highly recommend subscribing to our Cabot Undervalued Stocks Advisor, run by our growth and value expert Bruce Kaser.
+There are plenty of good value stocks out there now, especially after the big comedown in growth stocks the last few months.
+If you want help finding the best value stocks, I highly recommend subscribing to our Cabot Value Investor, run by our turnaround and value expert Bruce Kaser.

 Bruce screens many hundreds of stocks for growth, value and bullish technical charts, and identifies the ones that will outperform the major U.S. stock market indexes—at the same time minimizing risk.
 If that sounds like something you’d be interested in, click here.